-Patients or visiting friends or family can slip and fall within the hospital and suffer an injury which could lead to a lawsuit.
+Patients or visiting friends or family can fall on hospital grounds and suffer an injury.
 Whether such fall is a medical malpractice or ordinary negligence has always been a bone of contention among various cases in courts of law.
-However, there are some procedural guidelines required in determining whether a fall is a medical negligence or not.
-Additionally, the cause of your fall and the circumstances surrounding the fall incident are vital determinants for a case to be classified as a medical negligence.
+However, there are some procedural guidelines required in determining whether a fall is a medical negligence or a more traditional slip and fall lawsuit.
+Additionally, the cause of your fall and the circumstances surrounding the incident are vital determinants for a case to be classified as a medical negligence.

 With the above-detailed opinion, there are other considerations that the court analyzes to determine whether your claim constitutes a medical negligence or not.
 These considerations include:

 A fall constitutes medical negligence or malpractice when an injured person was receiving medical treatment at the time of the fall in the course of a doctor-patient relationship.

 In a nutshell, the healthcare provider or the doctor in the medical facility should be held responsible for the available proof that fell short of the required medical standard of care under the circumstances.
 Additionally, that lack of standard medical care should have played a part in causing a fall that led to your injuries.

 Some of the good examples of cases that can be constituted as medical negligence include:

 The health care facility should be held accountable for failing to assist or prevent a fall from occurring in a patient who was at high risk of falling.
 When a patient complains of light-headedness or dizziness, the facility should take precautionary measures to prevent a fall.
 Other cases that the healthcare facility should be concerned to prevent a fall include dehydration or arthritis.